AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-03-01-parseint-keycap-emoji/index.md

 With all of that in mind, why does `parseInt('2️⃣', 10)` return `2` instead of `NaN`?
 Well, this is where JavaScript behaves somewhat unexpectedly.
 Consulting MDN, we find the following explanation:

 {% quote "parseInt, MDN Web Docs", "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt" %}
-If `parseInt` encounters a character that is not a numeral in the specified radix, it ignores it and all succeeding characters and returns the integer value parsed up to that point.
-For example, although `1e3` technically encodes an integer (and will be correctly parsed to the integer `1000` by `parseFloat()`), `parseInt("1e3", 10)` returns `1`, because `e` is not a valid numeral in base 10.
+If `parseInt` encounters a character in the input string that is not a valid numeral in the specified radix, it ignores it and all succeeding characters and returns the integer value parsed up to that point.
+For example, `parseInt("2", 2)` returns `NaN` because `2` is not a valid numeral in the binary number system.
+Likewise, although `1e3` technically encodes an integer (and will be correctly parsed to the integer `1000` by `parseFloat()`), `parseInt("1e3", 10)` returns `1`, because `e` is not a valid numeral in base 10.
 Because `.` is not a numeral either, the return value will always be an integer.
 {% endquote %}

 Now that we know how string iteration and emoji presentation sequences work, we can make sense of how `parseInt` sees the string `"2️⃣"`: